Interlisp/Interlisp.github.io/content/en/medley/project/vocabulary/_index.md

 ## Vocabulary and relationships

-Interlisp.org
-: a “domain name”, used for some web sites and email addresses

-- <https://interlisp.org>  – the address of the main web site
-- <https://online.interlisp.org> – the address of a service that lets you run Medley
-- <info@interlisp.org>             - an email address of a group that can respond to questions

-InterlispOrg
-: A [California-registered](https://rct.doj.ca.gov/Verification/Web/Details.aspx?result=c7aa8cb2-16ec-458a-be56-41f963365258) non-profit organization  (DBA Interlisp.org) Established
-        August 2021.
-501c3  EIN 87-2528093  California registered charity CT0278267.
-        President Larry Masinter, Treasurer Ron Kaplan, Secretary Herb Jellinek.

-Interlisp
-: A GitHub “organization” with ~20 repositories, see <https://github.com/Interlisp>
-: Both a language and, in some cases, the implementation of that language.
-Usually used with some other wording or refinement

-Interlisp: The Language and its usage
-: A book by Steve Kaisler which describes Interlisp of the 1970s & 80s

-Interlisp-10
-: The first implementation of “Interlisp” for the DEC PDP-10 / Tenex

-Interlisp-VAX, Interlisp-360
-: Other implementations of Interlisp for other machines (sharing source code)

-DLISP
-: By Warren Teitelman: a first attempt at building a “Display” (GUI) with Interlisp running on Maxc (A PDP-10 clone) a Xerox Alto as a graphics terminal connected to it via Ethernet.

 Alto Lisp
 :  An (unsuccessful) attempt to build a Lisp-based OS for running Interlisp on an Alto

-Dorado Lisp
-: The reimplementation of AltoLisp microcode for the Dorado – a research prototype

-Interlisp-D
-: What Dorado Lisp became.
-The D stood for both “Display” and “D-machine”.
-An implementation of

-- Interlisp the language
-- The Interlisp programming tools
-- A Graphical User interface to Interlisp programming development
-- A large number of tools, utilities, games, screen-savers
-- A Lisp-based operating system for D-machines which, when coupled with microcode implementation of a Virtual Machine, allowed the D-machines to operate as a personal workstation.
-Each D-machine had its own microcode with different configurations and micro-instructions.

 Carol, Fugue, Harmony, Intermezzo, Koto, Lyric, Medley : Named releases of Interlisp-D.  All are obsolete except Medley.

-Medley 1.0, Medley 2.01, Medley 3.5 numbered releases of Interlisp-D : At some point the name Interlisp-D was retired and Medley used to name the software.

-Maiko
-: An implementation of the functions of the microcode D-machine, but written in C for the
-      Sun Microsystems (RISC-like) SPARC processor workstation, initially developed by Fuji Xerox.
-Subsequently ported to little-endian processors and other operating systems.

 Common Lisp
 : The subject of a 10-year standards process to converge multiple dialects of the